Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Act 1/Session 17.md

         - **_HE’S IN THE SHADOWFELL???_**
 - He’s in tattered pants, and he’s shirtless.
 There’s some fog in the distance
 - There’s a woman’s voice behind him: “A promise?”
-    - Cal turns around, and in front of him sits [[the Raven Queen]].
+    - Cal turns around, and in front of him sits [[The Raven Queen]].
 She sits on a stump, leaning against a vine
     - “A promise?
 My end of the bargain… What’s my end of the bargain, Cal Corvo?
 To keep your friends safe, is that not what you wished?”
 - The Raven Queen asks him if he’s fully integrated himself with the idea of being her warlock
     - He says he’s been trying to do that for days